1.1. In these Rules, the following words and expressions have the following meanings:

 3.4.
 The Board may from its own number, appoint and elect such sub-committees as it deems necessary for the efficient management of the business of the League and may delegate to such sub-committees such of its powers as the Board deems appropriate.

 3.5.
-In the event of the voting at any meeting of the Board being equal, the Chairman of such meeting shall have a second casting vote.
+In the event of the voting at any meeting of the Board being equal, the Chair of such meeting shall have a second casting vote.

 3.6.
 The Board shall defray out of the funds of the League all expenses in respect of the administration of the League.
 A member of the Board may be paid out of League funds such expenses incurred through attendance at meetings of, or in connection with, the League, as the Board may approve.